 Thanks to Maureen Greeson for permission to post the blue boy cigarette silk picture.

 Also thanks to Teddy Wintersteen for permission to post the floral cigarette silk quilt seen in the thumbnail above.
-Go to A Floral Silkies Quilt to see a full version of this quilt along with its family history.

 The Crazy Quilt Handbook, Revised 2nd Edition